rocky/python-decompile3/HOW-TO-REPORT-A-BUG.md

 If there is some legitimate reason to keep confidentiality, you can contact me by email to explain the extenuating circumstances.
 However, I tend to discard without reading anonymous emails.

-Private consulting available via https://calendly.com/rb3216 rates: $150 for 30 minutes; $250 for 60 minutes.
+Private consulting available.
+Rates: $150 for 30 minutes; $250 for 60 minutes.